-Herschel Island is located in Beaufort Sea (Arctic Ocean), and approx 5 km (3 ml) off the coast of mainland Canada (Yukon), to which it administratively belongs.
-The island is uninhabited, with total area of 116 km2 (44,6 ml2), width 8–15 km (5–9,3 ml) between shorelines and highest elevation point 182 m (596 ft).
+Herschel Island is located in Beaufort Sea (Arctic Ocean), and approx 5 km (3 ml) off the coast of mainland Canada (Yukon).
+The island is uninhabited.
+It covers a total area of 116 km2 (45 ml2), has width 8-15 km (5-9 ml) between shorelines and highest elevation point 182 m (596 ft).

-- In the late 19th century, the island was used as an overwinter base in Beaufort Sea, starting to accommodate large whaling ships in its harbour in 1889.
-On the next year was established the Pauline Cove settlement.
-In the period 1893–1894 the island's population was around 1,500, ranking it the largest community in Yukon.
-Most of its residents, however, lived on board their whaling ships.
+- In the late 19th century, the island was used as an overwinter Canadian Arctic base in Beaufort Sea.
+The base started accommodating large whaling ships in its harbour in 1889.
+In 1890 was established the Pauline Cove settlement.
+In the period 1893-1894, the island's population was around 1,500, ranking it Yukon's largest community.
+Most of the residents, however, lived onboard their ships.

 - In 1893, the Pacific Steam Whaling Company constructed the Community House building at Pauline Cove.
 It had a lounge room, company office and storage facilities.
 In 1896 the whaling company donated the building to the Anglican church, who used it until 1906.